-A perfect option for the shooter on a shoestring budget, the Monstrum G3 is priced under $200.
-However, don’t mistake this scope’s affordability for low quality.
+A perfect option for shooters on a shoestring budget, the Monstrum G3 is priced under $200.
+But don’t mistake this scope’s affordability for low quality.
 This is a great optic that really deserves a much higher price tag.

 The scope features fully multi-coated lenses to increase light transmission and reduce glare.
 It also has a fully sealed, nitrogen-filled tube to prevent internal fogging, even in the wettest shooting conditions.

 With an illuminated first focal plane MOA reticle, this scope allows for quick and easy ranging estimations at all target distances.
-It also features dial-controlled reticle illumination so you can easily adjust reticle visibility in bright or low light conditions.
+It also features dial-controlled reticle illumination, so you can easily adjust reticle visibility in bright or low light.

-8 Vortex Optics Viper PST Gen II 1-6x24 Riflescope
+7 Vortex Optics Viper PST Gen II 1-6×24 Riflescope

 The Viper PST is one of Vortex’s mid range scopes.
 It provides a significant step up in image quality from the Strike Eagle.